newrelic/sidecar/README.md

 ------

-Bosun is an eventually consistent service discovery platform where hosts learn about each others state and propagate messages about which services they are running and which have gone away.
+Bosun is an eventually consistent service discovery platform where hosts learn about each others' state via a gossip protocol.
+Hosts exchange messages about which services they are running and which have gone away.
 All messages are timestamped and the latest timestamp always wins.
+Each host maintains its own local state and continually merges changes in from others.
+Messaging is over UDP except when doing anti-entropy transfers.

+There is an anti-entropy mechanism where full state exchanges take place between peer nodes on an intermittent basis.
+This allows for any missed messages to propagate, and helps keep state consistent across the cluster.

-Bosun hosts are clustered by having a set of cluster seed hosts passed to them on the command line at startup.
+Bosun hosts join a cluster by having a set of cluster seed hosts passed to them on the command line at startup.
 Once in a cluster, the first thing a host does is merge the state directly from another host.
 This is a big JSON blob that is delivered over a TCP session directly between the hosts.